constantgillet/airsoft-api/documentation.md

 ### Get a reference

-Use this route for getting a reference from the database
+Use this route for getting a specific reference from the database

 **Route**
 ```http